 Members have agreed a clear set of values underpinned by a behaviour framework.
 This is a core element of the performance management system and underpins their agreed development process.
-There is a Member 'Code of Conduct' that builds on the Seven Principles of Public Life (the Nolan Principles), and this forms part of the Members' Handbook.
+There is a Member 'Code of Conduct' that builds on the Seven Principles of Public Life (the Nolan Principles), and this forms part of the Members Handbook.

-Members receive ethical awareness training as part of their constituent authority training programmes, and this is supplemented by the Authority, with Members having access to our e-learning packages.
+Members receive ethical awareness training as part of their constituent authority training programmes, and this is supplemented by the Authority.
 Where necessary Members are required to make a declaration of interest at each of their formal meetings as part of a standing agenda item.
 The Authority relies on the Standards Committees of consistent authorities to avoid inefficient working.